![]() |

 increasing risk of infection

 ?
-Weaken the ability of immune system cells (such as natural killer cells)
+Weaken the ability of immune system cells (such as natural killer cells) to locate cancer cells and efficiently remove them

 ?
 Increase risk of asthma - as has been found to occur with other pesticides